betaglot/plantabeta/docs/dev/ElementsGraph.md

 **Saves Time**
 - FlagMove while Walking away.
 - Use one forceful ScreefMove instead of many weak ScreefMoves.
-- FootScreef a thin DuffLayer instead of bending over to ShovelScreef.
+- FootScreef a thin DuffLayer instead of bending over to SpadeScreef.

 **Simplifies**
 - MoveShape